aminearif/CLI_app/readme.md

 ```

+#### 2.1 Invalid input
+in case you pass an invalid date arguments or ones that are not in the json object you should get an empty plot.png that will be updated on the project folder

 ### 3. Run Tests (Unit test + Network test are in the same file, you can check the logic)

 ```bash